Leapian/leapian-coding-assignment-bbox/README.md

 The words are color coded by their word height, with blue words being the most frequent words on this page.

 ![Screenshot_2020-06-23_at_10 14 46](https://user-images.githubusercontent.com/402956/151151477-ee567ef6-b3d5-4a52-820e-446517da0c4d.png)

-## Objectives

-To compute some statistics about the proximity of words on a PDF page.

 ### Detailed Requirements